 You can get a barcode at no additional cost from some book publishers, but this may create obligations to that publisher.
 If you purchase your barcode, you will be free to publish your book from whomever you choose in the future.
 This is up to you, but I highly recommend against the free barcode offered.
 Buying a personalized barcode is around $99 and it helps you retain all of the rights to your book.

 Do I need to pay to have my book listed on Amazon?

-Once you have received the digital copies of your book file, you can upload them to CreateSpace and can list them on Amazon at no cost.
+Once you have received the digital copies of your book file, you can upload them to Kindle Direct Publishing (formerly CreateSpace) and can list them on Amazon at no additional cost.

 What if I want to send my book to a traditional publishing house rather than self-publish?